 samosa pastry leaves

-You can make your own samosa dough, but to make things a lot quicker without compromising the flavour, I always use Gourmosa Samosa Leaves.
+You can make your own samosa dough, but to make things a lot quicker without compromising the flavour, you can go for shop-bought samosa sheets.

 Other than that, you just need to combine some all-purpose flour and water to make a thick paste that will help you seal the samosas.

 To avoid leaking while baking, I also recommend refrigerating your chocolate spread until quite solid, before proceeding with the recipe.

 There are different techniques to make samosas, I'll show you mine but of course, if you use a different method, just go for it.

 Step 1.
 Start with one samosa pastry sheet, and fold it to form a triangle, just like in the picture above.

 Make sure you keep the other sheets covered with a damp cloth, to prevent them from drying.